 Victorian Winter Crop Summary.

 Wallwork H (SARDI) Cereal Seed Treatments.

 Wallwork H (2000) Cereal Leaf and Stem Diseases.

-This Information Note (AG1167) was prepared by Dr Grant Hollaway, Senior Plant Pathologist (DPI Horsham) with assistance from Frank Henry (DPI Horsham), and the Australian Cereal Rust Control Program (Cobbitty).
+This Information Note (AG1167) was prepared by Dr Grant Hollaway, Senior Plant Pathologist (DEPI Horsham) with assistance from Frank Henry (DEPI Horsham), and the Australian Cereal Rust Control Program (Cobbitty).
 Financial support of grains pathology R&D, by the Grains Research and Development Corporation, is gratefully acknowledged.
 Last Updated: 27th February 2013

 Published and Authorised by:

 This publication is copyright.
 No part may be reproduced by any process except in accordance with the provisions of the Copyright Act 1968.

 The advice provided in this publication is intended as a source of information only.
 Always read the label before using any of the products mentioned.
 The State of Victoria and its employees do not guarantee that the publication is without flaw of any kind or is wholly appropriate for your particular purposes and therefore disclaims all liability for any error, loss or other consequence which may arise from you relying on any information in this publication